How to travel to and from work at Wellington Place

 If you’re travelling from anywhere in West Yorkshire using public transport, you can use the WY Metro Journey Planner to plan your route to Wellington Place.
 Alternatively, you can use Google Maps to plan your route from A to B and compare all the options available to you by selecting the public transport icon.

 Operators also have apps that will list out your travel options, including details of the near bus stops and walking routes.
-The app will tell you which service to catch, where from, what time, and how long your journey will last, but don’t that the app will only list services provided by that public transport operator.
+The app will tell you which service to catch, where from, what time, and how long your journey will last, but note that the app will only list services provided by that public transport operator.

 Alternatively, if you are not certain of the times you will be travelling or would like to know more about the frequency of a service, timetables are useful.
 The easiest way to access timetables is by visiting the website of the public transport operator or by visiting the WY Metro website and selecting ‘rail or bus’.